18F/18f.gsa.gov/README.md

    **Note**: if you want to run a single command and bypass your `Dockerfile` for debugging purposes, you can do like so `docker-compose run app <COMMAND>` (for instance, you can run bundle  `docker-compose run app bundle install`).
 Our site is large, so **this could take awhile**.
 Specifically this command will hang on `jekyll_pages_api_search: checking for Node.js` for upwards of 30 minutes on first run.
 5. Visit [http://localhost:4000/site/](http://127.0.0.1:4000/site/) in your browser.
 Make sure that you include the trailing slash.

+## Testing

+When adding a new tag in a blog post's `tags` key, you may need to add the new tag to the tests in the [/tests/schema/tags.yml](/tests/schema/tags.yml) list.
+Note, this only applies to tags that have not already been added to the tag list.

 ## System security controls

 The site is a static website with HTML, CSS, and Javascript.
 Deployments are done through Federalist.